vim-autoformat/vim-autoformat/README.md

 * `ESlint (local)` for __Javascript__. http://eslint.org/
   It can be installed by running `npm install eslint`.
-The linter is then installed locally at ```node_modules/.bin/eslint``` When opening a javascript file (```vim autocmd FileType javscript```) vim will walk up from the current file to search for such local installation and a
-  ESLint configuration file (either .eslintrc or eslintrc.json).
-When both are   found eslint will 	be configured as first javascript formatter.
+The linter is then installed locally at ```node_modules/.bin/eslint``` When running formatter vim will walk up from the current file to search for such local installation and a ESLint configuration file (either .eslintrc or eslintrc.json).
+When both are found eslint is executed with the --fix argument.
   This linter can be disabled using global setting
   ```vim
   let g:formatters_javascript_eslint_local = 0